William C. C. Claiborne: Death and legacy

 Claiborne died on November 23, 1817.
 The Louisiana Courier attributed Claiborne's demise to a "liver ailment".
 Claiborne was buried at the St. Louis Cemetery Number 1, in New Orleans, then the most prestigious of the city's cemeteries.
 This was a controversial honor, as it is a Roman Catholic cemetery, while Claiborne was Protestant.
 He was later re-interred at the Metairie Cemetery in New Orleans.

 Claiborne Parish, Louisiana, was named in his honor as were two U.S. counties: Claiborne County, Mississippi; and Claiborne County, Tennessee.
 The longest street in New Orleans was named in his honor: Claiborne Avenue.

 The Supreme Court case Claiborne v.
 Police Jury established the three distinct governing structures of the U.S. in Louisiana.
 The decision was only made after Claiborne's death.

 The World War II Camp Claiborne was named for him in 1939.
 This installation is still used today for training the Louisiana Army National Guard, particularly by the 256th Infantry Brigade for road marches and land navigation.

 The Claiborne Building is located in downtown Baton Rouge and serves as an administrative center for the Louisiana state government.

 In 1993, Claiborne was posthumously inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.
 He was among the first thirteen inductees into the Hall of Fame.

-Family life and descendants

-Claiborne's first two wives, Eliza Wilson Lewis and Marie Clarisse Duralde, died of yellow fever in New Orleans, within five years of each other.
-The child of the first marriage, a little girl named Cornelia Tennessee Claiborne, died the same day as her mother.
-The second marriage produced a son, William C. C. Claiborne, Jr.

-In 1812, Governor Claiborne married a third time, to Suzette Bosque, daughter of Don Bartólome Bosque, a Spanish colonial official.
-Their child was Sophronië (or Sophronia) Louise Claiborne, who married Antoine James de Marigny, son of Bernard de Marigny.
+Descendants

 William Claiborne was the great-great-great-grandfather of fashion designer Liz Claiborne.
+He was also the great-great-great-grandfather of Liz Claiborne's brother Carol Louis Fenner Claiborne, who served as an Assistant District Attorney of Orleans Parish, Louisiana, and an Assistant Solicitor General of the United States in Washington, D.C.; he then became a barrister in England.

 Claiborne was related to numerous individuals who served in Congress over several generations.
 He was the brother of Nathaniel Herbert Claiborne, nephew of Thomas Claiborne, uncle of John Francis Hamtramck Claiborne, granduncle of James Robert Claiborne, great-great-great-granduncle of Lindy Boggs, and great-great-great-granduncle of Claiborne Pell.